Browse

 • If you cooked your rice and followed my secret tip (see above) then start by adding in some diced onions and green peppers to the skillet.
 Saute’ until tender and translucent.

-Next, add in the beans with a bit of their liquid and fry them until they blister or crisp up.
-Flavor them as desired.
-I personally like a sprinkle of garlic powder.
 Then add in the rice.
 Ideally, you want equal parts of rice and beans.
 So if you added 2 cups of cooked beans to the skillet, then add 2 cups of rice as well.

 You literally want the rice and beans to form a true marriage and stick together.
 To help achieve that semi-wet texture, pour in some more of that reserved bean liquid.
 It will give the rice a bit of tinted color and allow the rice and beans to really form together as uniform fried rice dish.